 Westminster contestant can detect seizures in handler

-Posted on February 9, 2010 under Amazing Pet News
+Posted on February 9, 2010 under Industry News

 Vala, an Australian Canaan dog, is competing in the upcoming Westminster Kennel Club dog show.
 The black and white canine appears adorable, in good dog health and well-groomed, and also has a special hidden skill that his handler, Ethan Miller, can benefit from.